jacobweiss2305/jacobweiss2305/README.md

-### Hi, I'm Jacob
+### Hi, I'm Jacob.

+About me:
-I specialize in full stack AI/ML systems.
+  - Full stack AI/ML systems
+  - LLM Developer
+  - Data Scientest
+  - Cloud Engineer
+  - Colorado Rancher
+  - YouTube

-I went to grad school at The Johns Hopkins University and Georgia Tech (undergrad at Western Colorado University).
+  - The Johns Hopkins University

-I also own and operate a small farm in Colorado!
+🔭 I’m currently working on:
+  - Private Enterprise Chatbots
+  - Supervised machine learning
+  - ML and ETL cloud patterns

 <!--
 **jacobweiss2305/jacobweiss2305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...